amanagarwal1993/tournament-sql/README.md

 3. **Tournament_test.py**: This is a file provided by Udacity that runs automatic tests on your *Tournament.py* functions to see if they're working fine.
 No need to tinker with the functions there, but feel free to add your own if you feel 'hacky'.
 Like, in a hacking mood?
 Not sure if this word exists and/or is used in the way I just did...

 ### A poem about the tournament.py file
 Okay not a poem, but a few words nonetheless for this beautiful creation.
 Well as I said it uses psycopg2.
-And I use the **bleach** library to clean my inputs so that people who have dirty minds *(compared with mine for reference)* don't screw up my database.
+And I use the **bleach** library to sanitize my inputs so that people who have dirty minds *(compared with mine for reference)* don't screw up my database.

 Here's how each function works: